LinkedInAttic/RookBoom/README.md

 FAQ
 ===

 ### 1. RookBoom says 'booking successful', but the room is not booked
 #### Problem
 RookBoom says 'booking successful', but the room is not booked.
 #### Background
-RookBoom's success message is just a confirmation of the successfully sent booking request.
-Unfortunately RookBoom can't reliably confirm the actual room booking.
-The source of truth here is always an email from the room with a confirmation.
+We do our best to verify that the room accepts the invitation.
+But in practice rooms' behaviour may vary depending on the configuration.
+So the source of truth here is always the email from the room with a confirmation.
-#### Resolution
-Provide an explanation from this section.

 ### 2. Double Booking
 #### Problem
 Several people claim to book the same room for the same or overlapping time.
 #### Background
 Double booking is frequent complaint which is in fact a result of misunderstanding of the Exchange booking mechanics.
 The misunderstanding is based on the assumption that meeting request fails when the room rejects the booking, which is wrong.
 The truth is that room acts like any other attendee -- it can accept, reject or even ignore the invitation.
 The *meeting* however will still be created and the time in the creators calendar will be booked.
-But the main and the final confirmation of the room booking is an email from the room with an 'Accept' status.
+But the main and the final confirmation of the room booking is an email from the room with the 'Accept' status.
 The actual double booking would mean that two or more people received an 'Accepted' email from the same room for the same (or overlapping) time which we've never seen.
 #### Resolution
-Whenever someone complains that double booking happened please provide an explanation of the booking mechanics and ask to provide two emails from the room in question with an 'Accept' status for overlapping time.
+Whenever someone complains that double booking happened please provide an explanation of the booking mechanics and ask to provide two emails from the room in question with the 'Accept' status for overlapping time.

 ### 3. RookBoom failed to book a room
 #### Problem
-While attempting to schedule a meeting RookBoom interface responds with an error message or not responds at all.
+While attempting to schedule a meeting RookBoom interface responds with an error message or doesn't respond at all.
 #### Resolution
 Several reasons are possible here: